BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -Please do!
 I am learning just like you.
 If you want to contribute, please send pull requests to the dev branch.

 ##Change Log

+`1.3.0` - December 31, 2012

+- Updated the `loadCSS()` method to now support an array of arguments

+- Removed the `loadRequireJS()` method

+- Added the `loadJS()` method (supports an array of arguments)

+- Added a new **production** local variable inside of _index.html_ to easily turn on and off production/development mode

+- _Production_ mode no longer includes Require.js (This was accidentally being included along with Almond.js) [#14](https://github.com/gfranko/Backbone-Require-Boilerplate/issues/14)

+- The common CSS file is now being included after all libraries/application files have been loaded.
+This allows you to easily override 3rd party CSS rules (Bootstrap, jQuery Mobile, etc) [#14](https://github.com/gfranko/Backbone-Require-Boilerplate/issues/14)

 `1.2.0` - December 1, 2012